Abhiram-Mangde/Agentic-AI-Zero-Hero/README.md

 Everyone is welcome!
 If you have ideas, corrections, or new projects, please open an issue or pull request.

 ## Join the Community
 Learning is better together.
 Share your progress, ask questions, and help others!
+See `06_next_steps_and_resources/join_community.md` for links.

 ---
 Ready to become an Agentic AI Hero?
-Start with `00_start_here/what_is_ai.md` and begin your journey!
+Start with `00_introduction_to_agentic_ai/what_is_ai.md` and begin your journey!